 Mallard

-The Mallard, scientifically known as Anas platyrhynchos, is a common and easily recognizable species of duck often seen around Summerville, South Carolina.
-Known for their vibrant plumage and distinctive quacking, Mallards are a favorite among bird watchers and nature enthusiasts alike.
-The male Mallard, or drake, sports a glossy green head, a white neck ring, and a chestnut-brown breast, while the female is mottled brown with an orange bill, providing excellent camouflage in their natural habitats.
+The Mallard, scientifically known as Anas platyrhynchos, is a widely recognized species of duck commonly found in and around Summerville, South Carolina.
+This adaptable bird is easily identified by its distinctive coloring and characteristic quacking sound.
+Male Mallards, known as drakes, display a striking emerald green head, a white neck ring, and a chestnut-brown breast, while females are mottled brown with an orange bill, which provides excellent camouflage in their natural habitat.

 ID9761484